Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Taylor ā™”

-Backpacking The Banff Skoki Loop
+Backpacking the Banff Skoki Loop

 Day 1: Fish Creek Trailhead to Baker Lake Campground

 The first part of the Banff Skoki Loop is the most gruelling.
 You’ll be hiking up the Lake Louise ski out which is long, steadily gains elevation, and is unfortunately viewless.
-If you have the opportunity, hitchhike – you can’t drive up, but there is the occasional car that drives up for work-purposes.
+If you have the opportunity, hitchhike – you can’t drive up, but there’s the occasional car that drives up for work-purposes.

-The most exciting part of the ski out is the pen of horses you’ll cross paths with!
+The most exciting part of the ski out is the pen of horses you’ll cross paths with.
 Once you make it up the ski out (around 3.4km) you’ll pass through a quick forested section then come out into a beautiful valley filled with wildflowers (hike mid July-ish for the flowers) overlooking Redoubt Mountain, Ptarmigan Peak and Pika Peak.

 Once you reach the halfway hut (a tiny log cabin) look for signs that say Hidden Lake, then a second sign pointing toward Baker Lake.
 If you hike the Banff Skoki Loop in the same direction I did you’ll be heading this way first.